cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``true``
    * - :spelling:ignore:`hubble.tls.auto.method`
-     - Set the method to auto-generate certificates.
-Supported values: - helm:         This method uses Helm to generate all certificates. - cronJob:      This method uses a Kubernetes CronJob the generate any                 certificates not provided by the user at installation                 time. - certmanager:  This method use cert-manager to generate & rotate certificates.
+     - Sets the method to auto-generate certificates.
+Supported values: - cronJob:      This method uses a Kubernetes CronJob to generate any                 certificates not provided by the user at                 installation time. - certmanager:  This method uses cert-manager to generate & rotate                 certificates. - helm:         This method uses Helm to generate all certificates.
+Deprecated and will be removed in Cilium v1.16.
      - string
      - ``"helm"``
    * - :spelling:ignore:`hubble.tls.auto.schedule`